Accident of Birth: Critical reception

 The German magazine Rock Hard previewed Accident of Birth as the "Album of the Month" in May 1997.
 The reviewer praised Dickinson's voice and the songwriting: "Bruce sings like a young god – actually better and more expressive than ever – and has based his songwriting on the milestones of his Maiden years, with the new/old sidekick Adrian Smith coming at the right time" to deliver "their best material since Seventh Son of a Seventh Son".
 In 2005, Accident of Birth was ranked number 338 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.

 Contemporary reviews are equally positive.
 Stephen Thomas Erlewine of AllMusic defined the album "intriguing" and "better than many latter-day Maiden efforts".
 Canadian journalist Martin Popoff described Accident of Birth as "an unabashed metal record, produced smoothly and firmly" and added that it "would have made an intelligent, and ironically daring Maiden reunion record".

 Track listing

 2005 Expanded Edition Disc 2

 An extended edition of the album was released with the following tracks on CD 2.
-Tracks 1–4 appear on the CD single of "Man of Sorrows".
+Tracks 1–4 appear on the 2 part CD single "Accident of Birth".
 Tracks 5–9 also feature on the Japanese CD release of "Man of Sorrows".